notifme/notifme-history/README.md

 ```

 #### POST /api/notifications/:notificationId/events

+Usage: set up webhooks in all your favorite notification providers, then call this API to save the event.

 | Field | Required | Type | Description |
 | --- | --- | --- | --- |